microsoftgraph/group-membership-management/README.md

 have been created we need to grant them access to the storage account containers.

+From your `PowerShell Core 7.2.x` command prompt run this script:

     By default GMM uses the same account that was automatically created to store the sync job's information.
+    The naming convention  for the table that contains job information is jobs<environmentAbbreviation><randomId>.
-    The naming convention is jobs<environmentAbbreviation><randomId>, the exact name can be found in the data key vault secrets under 'jobsStorageAccountName'.
+    The exact name can be found in the data key vault secrets under 'jobsStorageAccountName'.

-    StorageAccountName:  jobs<environmentAbbreviation><randomId>

     1. . ./Set-StorageAccountContainerManagedIdentityRoles.ps1
     2. Set-StorageAccountContainerManagedIdentityRoles -SolutionAbbreviation "<SolutionAbbreviation>" `